marytts/marytts/MARY-TTS-5.0.md

 MARY TTS 5.0 includes an implementation of W3C's [Emotion Markup Language](http://www.w3.org/TR/emotionml/) as a means of requesting expressive synthetic speech.
 The result of course depends on the expressive capabilities of the selected synthesis voice; try out the EMOTIONML example with the German `dfki-pavoque-styles` voice on the [demo page](http://mary.dfki.de:59125/).

-### Maven-based build environment
+### Modularized code base

-The MARY TTS source code has been modularized for version 5.0, and the build environment was changed to maven.
-This allows us to write proper unit and integration tests for the code, and run them at every build.
+The MARY TTS source code has been modularized for version 5.0.

 The modular structure also makes it easier to see which components belong to a given language: sub-projects such as `marytts-lang-de`, `marytts-lang-en` etc. contain all code and data that is language-specific.
 The updated [[New Language Support]] documentation describes how to create a new language sub-project and integrate it into the system.

 ### Distributed hosting of installable voices

 The maintenance of the list of installable voices has been decentralized: if you build a voice and wish to make it available to others, you can host it somewhere on the net, e.g. on Google Drive, Dropbox or similar.
 For details, see [[Publishing a MARY TTS Voice]].

+### New structures for improved code quality

+MARY TTS 5.0 mostly results from the aim to establish sound software engineering practices in MARY TTS development.
+Aspects of this include:

+* the build environment was changed to maven, allowing us to write proper unit and integration tests for the code, and run them at every build;

+* the code base was moved to github, allowing us to work as a distributed team, to develop features in whichever constellations arise, and to merge them into a stable master repository when ready;

+* a Continuous Integration service, kindly provided by [BuildHive](https://buildhive.cloudbees.com/job/marytts/job/marytts/), automatically checks whether the code, and even the latest github pull requests, build OK including all tests passing.